-YCST recognise that part of the continuous commitment to safeguarding children from all risks and harm also means protecting them from extremism.
-This includes educating children about extremism, recognising those who may be vulnerable, and taking steps to prevent children becoming radicalised.
+Yorkshire Causeway Schools Trust recognise that part of the continuous commitment to safeguarding children from all risks and harm also means protecting them from extremism.
+This includes educating children about extremism, recognising those who may be susceptible, and taking steps to prevent children becoming radicalised.

-The Prevent lead for St Peter's is Paul Griffiths
+The Prevent lead for [St Peter's CE Primary School] is [Mr Paul Griffiths]

-The Designated Safeguarding Lead (DSL) is Paul Griffiths
+The Designated Safeguarding Lead (DSL) is [Mr Paul Griffiths]

-The governor responsible for safeguarding is Linda McPhee
+The governor responsible for safeguarding is [Mr Will Naylor]